guyskk/validr/Isomorph-JSON-Schema.md

 All string-like validators(str,date,datetime,email...) should treat empty string as null.
-All bool type params' default value is false, custom validator should follow this guideline.
+All bool type params' default value is false, custom validators should follow this guideline.